swarajdalmia/ML-Notes/notes/tensorflow.md

 # Tensorflow Concepts

 TensorFlow is an open source machine learning framework that Google created and it is used to design, build, and train deep learning models.
 TensorFlow is a python library that used to implement deep networks and performs numerical computations with the help of tensors and computational graphs/data flow graphs.
-In TF2.0, the modern tf.keras API bRINGS the simplicity and ease of use of Keras to the TensorFlow project.
+In TF2.0, the modern tf.keras API brings the simplicity and ease of use of Keras to the TensorFlow project.
+One can operate at different levels of abstraction.

 ## Tensors

 What is a tensor ? and how does it differ from matrices or numpy arrays ?
+All the data that flows through a computational graph is called a tensor.

 Tensors in tensorflow/deep learning:
 - tensors are a popular way of representing data in deep learning frameworks